-I was asked if I could provide prints onsite for a client.
-Let me just say I hate making prints with inkjet printers through the years and some of the other solutions were just too expensive to justify.
+“Can you provide prints onsite?” was a client’s question to me.
+I hated making prints with inkjet printers through the years, and some of the other solutions were just too expensive to justify.

-If you have owned one and done any amount of printing you most likely have had to clean the heads due to getting banding across prints.
-This just was so time consuming for me.
+Suppose you owned one and did any amount of printing; you most likely have had to clean the heads due to getting banding across prints.
+Making prints just was so time-consuming for me.

-Talking with Pete and then by doing some research on my own I found the Epson PM225 PictureMate Charm Compact Photo Inkjet Printer for $199.
+Talking with Pete and then doing some research on my own, I found the Epson PM225 PictureMate Charm Compact Photo Inkjet Printer for $199.

-To set up the Charm the first time, you simply slide the four-color ink cartridge into the slot in the back of the printer.
-Next, you rotate the handle back and out of the way, open the top cover to turn it into an input tray, and open the front cover to turn it into an output tray.
-Then load paper in the paper tray, plug in the power cord, and you’re ready to print from a memory card, using the control panel and tiltable LCD on the top of the printer, or from a PictBridge camera.
+To set up the Charm the first time, you slide the four-color ink cartridge into the slot in the back of the Printer.
+Next, you rotate the handle back and out of the way, open the top cover to turn it into an input tray and open the front cover to turn it into an output tray.
+Then load paper in the paper tray, plug in the power cord, and you’re ready to print from a memory card, using the control panel and tiltable LCD on the top of the Printer or from a PictBridge camera.

-If you want to print from a computer instead (or also), simply run the automated installation from the supplied disc, and plug in a USB cable.
-From the time you open the box, you should be ready to print your first photo within 10 minutes at most—or far less if you don’t need to install the driver on a computer.
+If you want to print from a computer instead (or also), run the automated installation from the supplied disc and plug in a USB cable.
+When you open the box, you should be ready to print your first photo within 10 minutes—or less if you don’t need to install the driver on a computer.

 For glossy photos, the cost works out to just 25.3 cents each, based on the $37.99 (direct) price for a print pack with enough ink and paper for 150 photos.
-For matte photos, the cost is 32.3 cents per photo, based on a $32.29 (direct) price for enough ink and paper for 100 photos.
+The cost is 32.3 cents per photo for matte images, based on a $32.29 (direct) price for enough ink and paper for 100 photos.

-More important, the combination of fast speed, low cost per page, and high-quality prints that are both rugged and long-lived puts the Charm way out in front of its competition, and earns it a spot as PC Magazine Editors’ Choice for 4- by 6-inch dedicated photo printers.
+The combination of fast speed, low cost per page, and high-quality prints earned it a spot as PC Magazine Editors’ Choice for 4- by 6-inch dedicated photo printers.

-I will be writing my review of it’s performance after using it in a Photo Booth in a couple weeks.
+I will be writing my review of its performance after using it in a Photo Booth in a couple of weeks.

 - 5760 x 1440 dpi